autumn-info-442a/Homework1/Homework3.md

 ## Settings
 - The settings page displays the pools/categories of messages
-- The settings page displays a table of custom messages
+- The settings page displays a list of custom messages
 - The settings page displays threshold settings
-- Each message has a time duration of 15 seconds.
 - User is able to pick and choose pools/categories of messages
 - User is able to see each message within a pool/category
 - User is able to enable/disable individual messages within a pool/category